auth0/auth0-java-mvc-common/README.md

 AuthenticationController controller = AuthenticationController.newBuilder("domain", "client_id", "client_secret")
             .build();
 ```
-5. Create a valid "Authorize URL" with `AuthenticationController#buildAuthorizeUrl`.
+5. Create a valid "Authorize URL" using the `AuthenticationController#buildAuthorizeUrl` method.
 This would normally be done on the component that shows the login page.
-Redirect the user to this URL and wait for the callback on the given `redirectURL`.
+The builder allows you to customize the parameters requested (i.e. the scope, which by default is `openid`) and then obtain the String authorize URL by calling `AuthorizeURL#build()`. **The builder is not supposed to be reused and a `IllegalStateException` will be thrown if the `build()` method is called more than once.** Redirect the user to this URL and wait for the callback on the given `redirectURL`.

 ```java
 //let the library generate the state/nonce parameters